onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Life and intelligence are the wildcards in the universal deck." - [Terence McKenna](https://www.organism.earth/library/document/vertigo-at-historys-edge)

 > "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)

+> "You need a story to displace a story." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/1034173-you-need-a-story-to-displace-a-story)

 > "The human mind is a story processor, not a logic processor." - [Jonathan Haidt](https://www.goodreads.com/quotes/1023735-the-human-mind-is-a-story-processor-not-a-logic)